torvalds/linux/Documentation/arch/x86/exception-tables.rst

 will cause the exception table to not be sorted correctly, and the exceptions will fail.

-Things changed when 64-bit support was added to x86 Linux.
+Things changed when 64-bit support was added to x86 GNU/Linux.
 Rather than double the size of the exception table by expanding the two entries from 32-bits to 64 bits, a clever trick was used to store addresses as relative offsets from the table itself.
 The assembly code changed